magento/devdocs/guides/v2.3/graphql/caching.md

 Magento invalidates the cache when any of the following events occur:

-* When an change occurs to a specific entity or entities in aggregate.
+* When a change occurs to a specific entity or entities in aggregate.
 An increase in a product's price is a direct and obvious change.
 Applying a new tax class tax to products changes a set of products in aggregate.
 * When system configuration changes
 * When an administrator flushes or disables the cache from the Admin or with the `bin/magento cache` command